Chancoin-core/ansible-role-chancoin-node/README.md

 TODO
+* Test this guy in docker
+* Copy over address if present
+* Parameterize bootnodes as var in toml file
+* Add enable_service var with default of true

+DONE
 * Add install path var with default of /opt/chancoin
 * Add enable_service var with default of true
 * Copy over address if present
-* Parameterize bootnodes as var in toml file
+* Add install path var with default of /opt/chancoin
 * Are we running with the toml file as config?

-DONE